-The statute may appear to be clear on the process, however, the statute does not provide a time limit for a case filed under the SVPA to proceed to trial.
-Further, the statute did not anticipate that the cases pursued under Welfare and Institutions Code, section 6600 et. seq., to last for many years.
-Currently, there are 449 patient housed at DSH for many years while they are pending trial under SVPA.
-For some patients, cases have been pending for 10-15 years.
+The statute may appear to be clear on the process, however, the statute does not provide a time limit for a case filed under the (SVPA) to proceed to trial.
+Further, the statute did not anticipate that the cases pursued under Welfare and Institutions Code section 6600 et. seq. to last for many years.
+Currently, DSH has housed many patients for many years while they are pending trial under Welfare and Institutions Code section 6602.
+In some, cases have been pending for 10-15 years.
 As a result, individuals committed under Welfare and Institutions Code section 6602 have had a variety of evaluators assigned to their cases over multiple years providing update and replacement evaluations which has created confusion in the update evaluation process.
-The Legislature did not contemplate such a delay that would affect the due process of those pending trial.
-By challenging the evaluations, this could cause potential delays and jeopardizes the underlying case and the due process of the individual.
-Ensuring that the proper procedures are in place assures public safety under the SVPA.